Blogger Confessions #23: Brandon from Brandon Renfro

 I love Nerds Eye View by Michael Kitces.
 He goes into extreme detail in every article he writes and I always learn a lot.
 He blows right past the notion of a general audience reading his articles.
 His stuff is geared for financial professionals and is very educational.

 I also am a big fan of Wade Pfau at Retirement Researcher.
-He is heavily involved in
+He is heavily involved in academic research as well.
+If he publishes an article, I read it.

 Want to participate in Blogger Confessions?
 Click here to find out more about how to submit an interview.